“You Should See a Therapist…”

 Developmental psychology (1910-1950, United states):

-Developmental psychology focuses on the study of human growth and development across the lifespan, including physical, cognitive, emotional, and social changes.
+Focuses on the study of human growth and development across the lifespan, including physical, cognitive, emotional, and social changes.
 Influenced by key figures such as Jean Piaget, who explored stages of cognitive development, and Erik Erikson, known for his psychosocial development theory, this field emphasizes how individuals evolve through distinct stages influenced by biological, psychological, and environmental factors.
 Developmental psychology has applications in education, parenting, and understanding life transitions.

 Behaviorism (1910s - 1950s, United States):